Talking of Mental Health

 By Alex Hill for Box News

 “We’re used to hearing that one in four people experience mental health challenges,” said Barbara Harvey, mental health lead for Accenture’s business in the UK, “yet our research shows that the number of people affected is in fact far higher.”
 The closer we look at the problem of mental health, the larger it appears.

-It seems that the taboo around talking about mental health is loosening its grip: 82 per cent of those surveyed said they were more willing to speak openly about mental health issues now than they were just a few years ago.
+It seems that the taboo around talking about mental health is loosening its grip.
+82 per cent of those surveyed said they were more willing to speak openly about mental health issues now than they were just a few years ago.

 Of those who had faced a personal mental health crisis, the majority (61 per cent) had not spoken to anyone about their issue.
 So, the taboo around talking seems to be disappearing, but people are still struggling to open up.

-As a culture, it seems, we’ve got much better at talking about how we ought to talk about mental health, but we’re still struggling to—well—talk about mental health.
+As a society, it seems, we’ve got much better at talking about how we ought to talk about mental health, but we’re still struggling to—well—talk about mental health.
 Put another way, most of us now know that it’s OK to talk, but we’re still not sure what to say.
 (Or, crucially, how to listen.)

 At Box Media, we believe we can be a part of this next step.
-The stigma around mental health is being eradicated, and now we want to help people to know what to say; how to start those conversations; how to listen properly and speak kindly.
+The eradication of the stigma around mental health is starting to happen, and now we want to help people to know what to say; how to start those conversations; how to listen properly and speak kindly.

 We’re ready to talk; now it’s time to figure out what to say.